Alternatively Developed Polaroid Film

 Check out an OLD video on vimeo that I made detailing the creation of one of my image transfers from start to finish by clicking HERE.

-One page of the family album that mentioned above.
+One page of the family album.
 These Polaroids show (presumably) family members and the family’s pet cats, among other things.

 A Polaroid photograph taken outside of my Grandmother’s house showing me holding up a snake for display to the viewer.
-The snake was shedding at the time, and a piece of its skin was saved and placed inside this ziplock as a moment.
+The snake was shedding at the time, and a piece of its skin was saved and placed inside this ziplock.